The American Automobile Industry in World War Two

 This was called a long distance pump because the fuel tank did not need to be located at the pump and could be located underground.
 Production of this type of pump ran between 1905 and 1920.
 Depending on where the stop lever was set, one turn of the crank dispensed between one pint and one gallon of fluid.
 Author's photo.

 The visit to the Fort Wayne Historical Society then led to a return visit two weeks later to the National Automobile and Truck Museum in Auburn, IN.
-It was at this museum in January 2022 that initiated my research into both the Tokheim and Wayne Pump companies.
+It was at this museum in January 2022, that initiated my research into both the Tokheim and Wayne Pump companies.
 When I was there in January 2022, there were, to my knowledge, no Bowser pumps on display.
 I thought maybe I had missed a Bowser pump while there.
-So I took a return trip in December 2022 to make sure I had not missed anything.
+So, I took a return trip in December 2022 to make sure I had not missed anything.

-It turns out my return trip was fortuitous, as during 2022, a local gasoline pump collector placed his entire collection of pumps at the museum for display.
+It turns out my return trip was fortuitous, as during 2022 a local gasoline pump collector placed his entire collection of pumps at the museum for display.
 While 95% of the new pumps were built by Tokheim, I was able to find two early Bowser pumps on display.
 Author's photo.

 Author's photo.

-The pump is on the right in the previous photo is a self-measuring pump and oil storage system.
+The pump on the right in the previous photo is a self-measuring pump and oil storage system.
 Author's photo.

 S.F.
 Bowser formed S.F.
 Bowser & Co., and in 1885 began selling pumps.
 Mr. Bowser led the company until his death in 1938.
 In 1969, the Keene Corporation, an insulation manufacturer in Tennessee, purchased Bowser.
 The insulation Keene produced contained asbestos, and in the early 1990s it went out of business, taking Bowser along with it, due to asbestos related lawsuits.